30-Year-Old Pitcher – Free Agent

 Antonio Bastardo Contract Information:

-Agreed to a one-year, $2 million contract with the Phillies in January of 2014, avoiding arbitration.
+Agreed to a one-year, $3.1 million deal with the Pirates in January of 2015, avoiding arbitration.

-Bastardo earned his 11th hold of the season Saturday with a scoreless inning against the A's.
-He struck out one and walked one.
+Bastardo earned his third victory of the season Wednesday with a one-pitch effort against the Cubs.

 To instantly reveal our fantasy analysis of every player – including Antonio Bastardo – simply subscribe now.